LAAC-LSCP/Zooniverse/README.md

 5. They will then follow the instructions in this README to create subjects and push up your data -- see below.
 6. We also ask the RA to pitch in and help answer questions in the [forum](https://www.zooniverse.org/projects/chiarasemenzin/maturity-of-baby-sounds/talk), at least one comment a day.
 7. You can visit the [stats section](https://www.zooniverse.org/projects/chiarasemenzin/maturity-of-baby-sounds/stats) to look at how many annotations are being done.
-Since the process of data generation takes up Zooniverse resources, we'll manage requests and try to not make very many in succession. **Please do NOT ask for data to be generated.**
+8. Yu can request a CSV file with the annotated data from the [Data Exports](https://www.zooniverse.org/lab/10073/data-exportshttps://www.zooniverse.org/lab/10073/data-exports) section of the project builder, under "Request new classification export".
+A few minutes after your request has been made, a button will appear in this same page that will allow you to download the classifications file.
+Note that this file contains classifications for the whole project: since this process of data generation takes up Zooniverse resources, **please do not ask for data to be generated more than once every 24 hours.**
-8. When we get data back (every month or so), we'll update it in an OSF repo and let you know.
-We provide code to derive key analyses, which involve using your meta-data to remove data belonging to other people.
+9. In the Analysis folder, we provide code to derive key analyses, which involve using your meta-data to remove data belonging to other people.

 ## Description